Movement

 indexing: Union[Literal["ij"], Literal["xy"]] = "ij"

-) -> Tuple[Tensor, ...]
+) -> tuple[Tensor, ...]

 Generates coordinate matrices from coordinate vectors.
 Input tensors can be scalars or 1D tensors.